 In the twenties in the 20th century there was an initiative to start a collective in Germany.
-In 1919 the Hilfsbund Berliner Prostituierter was founded.
-In this way the women protested against ‘reglementation’.
+In 1919 the Hilfsbund Berliner Prostituierter was founded to protest against ‘reglementation’.
 (Waldenberger, 2012).
 They even had their own magazine, Pranger, which was published by Betty Gutmann but was forbidden in 1920.
 (Hamburger Echo, 8-1-1920).

-In the 1980s sex workers’ movements burgeoned in many Western European countries and in Australia and in the second half of the 1980s in the so called Third World Countries, like Brazil, Uruguay.
+In the 1980s sex workers’ movements burgeoned in many Western European countries in Australia Brazil and Uruguay.
 This had to do with the Aids Crisis, which offered sex workers an unique opportunity to do outreach, under the motto:’ we are not the problem, we are the solution to the problem.
-In this way they assigend themselves a task in the safe sex campaigns.
-Irrespective of the policy regime, sex workers movements flourish in India, Bangladesh and South- Africa.
+In this way they assigned themselves a task in the safe sex campaigns.
+Irrespective of the policy regime, sex workers movements now flourish in India, Bangladesh and South- Africa.
 Due to the political changes in Europe, Eastern European organizations joined the community.
-Now they communicate with each other via various internet communities.
+Now they communicate with each other in various internet communities.

 The Netherlands: Sex workers’ organizations till 1985

-Until the seventies of the previous century indifference towards prostitution ruled in the Netherlands until the unset of the seventies.
+Until the seventies of the previous century indifference towards prostitution ruled in the Netherlands.
 That changed when in the city of Rotterdam a problem emerged with the growth of the sex- industry, notably the window prostitution.
-Due to developments in mobility and new technical possibilities (8 mm films) window prostitution and the number of sex theatres had from the sixties onwards, increased spectacularly, much to the dismay of the residents of the Red Light Districts, especially in Rotterdam.
+Due to developments in mobility and new technical possibilities (8 mm films) window prostitution and the number of sex theatres, ifrom the sixties onwards had increased spectacularly, much to the dismay of the residents of the Red Light Districts, especially in Rotterdam.

 From 1979 onwards a small sex workers organization emerged: VIP (Very Important Prostitutes).
 It attracted enormous media attention and had a very eloquent spokeswoman: Violet.
 They ran a hotline and were supported by some feminist writers.
-It remained very small.
+It remained very small and petered out.
 One of its members continued the organization and focussed on street workers and advocated for instance free needle exchange.